One of the delights of your day is opening your flower shop.

 By making a few small changes you can attract far more attention, and dare I say, better quality attention to your business.

-Because it must be the right people paying attention if you want to grow your flower business.
+Because you must draw the attention of the right people if you want to grow your flower business.

 What can you do with your florist website?

-With a Bay Marketing Co website your flower shop will really shine.
+With a website from me your flower shop will really shine.

 You can also categorise your articles.